Alfalfa rotation – base your decision to reseed on yield potential of stand

 In many areas, yield often begins to decline in the third year of production.
 Fields with reduced yields still cost the same as high-yielding fields.
 This is because high-yielding fields require less herbicide to produce high-quality forage.
 Plowing down more dense stands will produce nitrogen credits.
 There is also a rotational benefit to corn following alfalfa: It yields 10 percent to 15 percent more than corn following corn.

-The best time to make stand decisions is in the fall.
+The best time to make stand decisions about alfalfa rotation is in the fall.
 During the last growth period, record stem density.
 Then dig a random sampling of plants and assess root health.
 Typically, stands that fall below 40 stems per square foot (or three to four healthy plants per square foot) are no longer profitable, although the critical yield range will vary among individual operations.
 Marginal stands that are healthy may be kept, while fields with high levels of crown rot will decline rapidly and should be considered for rotation along with low yield potential fields.

 Source: The “Alfalfa Management Guide,” published by the American Society of Agronomy, the Crop Science Society of America and the Soil Science Society of America.